Ohio State’s Philosophy on Institutional and Leadership Statements

 Ohio State is steadfastly committed to protecting the First Amendment right to free speech and expression.
 Since the university’s founding, its land-grant mission has been to create pathways to accessible education, promote the exchange of ideas, and encourage debate and civil discourse.

-Ohio State is a diverse community made up of people who hold an array of expertise and opinions.
-Issuing an institutional statement on a topic cannot satisfy all members of our community or represent the range of perspectives held by our community.
+The university community is made up of people from all backgrounds who hold an array of expertise and opinions.
+Issuing an institutional statement on a topic or endorsing a certain viewpoint cannot satisfy all members of our community or represent the range of perspectives held by our community.
 Institutional statements can also have the unintended consequence of chilling constructive dialogue or debate.

 Academic Freedom and Freedom of Speech